saltyorg/docs/docs/sandbox/apps/pgadmin.md

 ## What is it?

-[pgadmin](https://www.pgadmin.org/){: target=_blank rel="noopener noreferrer" } is a popular and feature rich Open Source administration and development platform for PostgreSQL.
+[pgadmin](https://www.pgadmin.org/) is a popular and feature rich Open Source administration and development platform for PostgreSQL.

 !!!info
     By default, the role is protected behind your Authelia/SSO middleware.
 You will also have to log into the app itself.